5/8/2022

 April 7: The boarding steps printed with the new resin were glued onto the hull.
 Both pinrails are made and painted, but not installed just yet.
 I experimented with printing studded anchor chain.
 A few links didn't print correctly, so the chain wasn't continuous, but I've made some adjustments, and added a shackle for the top of the anchors.
 I also modeled and printed new skylight panels with finer detail than the folk-art panels I had.

 The rounded balsa covering on the bulwarks was removed on the port side in preparation for the 3D printed hammocks I'm designing.
 These will be printed in lengths of 11cm as that's what will fit in the printer.
-The trick has been making them hollow so it doesn't use up so much resin to print them, which means the raft they're mounted on has to has holes as well, to allow them to drain resin.
+The trick has been making them hollow so it doesn't use up so much resin to print them, which means the raft they're mounted on has to have holes as well, to allow them to drain resin.
 Building them in Anim8or has been a bit of a challenge.

 While waiting for the new screen, I used some of the printed bullseyes to rig up the bobstays.